Academic Summer Programs

 Once your application is complete, you will hear from one of the directors of the Summer Program to schedule a campus visit.
 During the campus visit, children applying for the five-week program will be administered a brief reading and math assessment.

 After the visit, the admissions committee meets to throughly assess the potential fit between student and program.
 Decision letters are sent within two weeks.
-Participation in the Summer Programs does not guarantee placement in The Southport academic year and is a separate process.
+Please note participation in the Summer Programs does not guarantee placement in the academic year and is a separate process.

 For more information, please contact: